WokLibCodeClub/breakout/step02-bat_and_movement/README.md

    In your code before function draw() define a new function called **on_mouse_move()**.
 This is a special Pygame Zero function which constantly checks the position of the mouse pointer in the game window, and puts the position in a variable called **pos**.

-   Because two coordinates are needed to show the position of the mouse pointer (x coordinate and y coordinate) the variable **pos** will be a *tuple* type of variable with two values.
-But in Breakout the bat only moves from side to side, not up and down, so we only need the mouse x coordinate to control the bat.
+   We need *two* coordinates to show the position of the mouse pointer (x coordinate and y coordinate), so the variable **pos** will be a *tuple* type of variable with two values.
+But in Breakout the bat only moves from side to side, not up and down, so we only actually need the mouse x coordinate to control the bat.

    We need a way to extract the different values from the tuple variable **pos**.
 Python does this using this code:
    ```